-- 1) Students will use and analyse appropriate learning resources (including resources gathered through independent research) to develop their understanding of various contemporary health and social care issues including theories, policies, regulations, and practice skills. - 2) Students will develop the capacity to think critically about health and social care matters with a particular emphasis on health and social care inequalities, values, and ethics. - 3) Students are able to reflect on their positionality and moral approaches in health and social care drawing on their experiences in placements and contributing to reflective assignments and group work. - 4) Students will develop strong communication skills and apply them in health and social care practice settings with service users, carers, and other professionals.
-They will develop their academic written and oral communication skills throughout the course. - 5) Students will develop transferable employability skills through embedded placements and a focus on life-long learning.
+1) Students will use and analyse appropriate learning resources (including resources gathered through independent research) to develop their understanding of various contemporary health and social care issues including theories, policies, regulations, and practice skills.

+2) Students will develop the capacity to think critically about health and social care matters with a particular emphasis on health and social care inequalities, values, and ethics.

+3) Students are able to reflect on their positionality and moral approaches in health and social care drawing on their experiences in placements and contributing to reflective assignments and group work.

+4) Students will develop strong communication skills and apply them in health and social care practice settings with service users, carers, and other professionals.
+They will develop their academic written and oral communication skills throughout the course.

+5) Students will develop transferable academic life-long learning and employability skills, for instance, through embedded foundation year, placements and practice-focused learning projects.